jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 ### 420 Pre-commencement legislative requirements: Food Act 1981 and regulations
 (1) Sections 37 and 40 of the Food Act 1981 are repealed on the day after the date on which this Act receives the Royal assent (see section 2(3)﻿(b)).
 (2) The other provisions of the Food Act 1981 are repealed on the date or dates appointed by Order in Council for the purpose of their repeal (see section 2(1)).
-(3) Despite subsection (2), the Dietary Supplements Regulations 1985, the Food Hygiene Regulations 1974, and the Food (Safety) Regulations 2002 continue in force until the end of this Act's introductory period, or until earlier revoked by regulations made under this Act, and while continued may be amended as if that Act had not been repealed.
+(3) Despite subsection (2),—
+  (a) the Food Hygiene Regulations 1974 and the Food (Safety) Regulations 2002 continue in force until the end of this Act’s introductory period unless revoked earlier by regulations made under this Act; and
+  (b) the Dietary Supplements Regulations 1985 continue in force until 1 March 2021 unless revoked earlier by regulations made under this Act; and
+  (c) the regulations continued by paragraph (a) or (b) may be amended as if the Food Act 1981 had not been repealed.

 ### 421 Pre-commencement standards
 (1) A food standard is treated as if it had been issued as an adopted joint food standard under this Act if it—